kurianbenoy/kurianbenoy-website/_posts/2021-02-15-learningvue.md

 *Arrow function*

-This is a easy hack designed in ES6, and is a widely used feature in most of the codebases.
+This is an easy hack designed in ES6 and is a widely used feature in most of the codebases.
 ```
 test = (a,b) => {
 // Return function details